Why companies need employee onboarding?

 Employee turnover is a predictable and avoidable process.
 87% of employees are less likely to leave a company when they are engaged and feel cared about.
 Where to start developing employee engagement?
 The answer is — Onboarding!
 It will help introduce new hires to the company and engage them with the company's values, mission, and vision.
 This means new hires much less likely to look for another company that better fits their work culture.

 Each new employee of the company must understand his role and responsibilities.
 Properly created onboarding includes training for newcomers.
 Training provides people with the knowledge they need to excel in their job role.
 They are also taught about the culture of the company which helps them align themselves with the company's values and principles.

-The easiest way to bring all this information to new hires is to make onboarding automated.
+One of the best and easiest ways to bring all essential information to new hires is to make onboarding automated.
 Which tool to use is your choice.
 Today a lot of companies start using academies for their onboarding process.
 Academies can be filled with all types of content, and they are easily sharable.

 New employees should clearly understand how their individual position is valuable to the company as a whole.
 Explaining to a new employee his role in the organization, you show that he is needed and that he is an essential link in many processes of your line of work.

 As a result of more intense engagement with the company, employees are motivated to work efficiently and are much less likely to quit on you.

 Being a new employee in a new company can be very stressful.
 To adjust this stress, employers should provide new hires will all the necessary information they need to fulfill their roles.
 Employee onboarding helps new people get to know each other and learn how to communicate effectively.